redis/redis-doc/commands/eval.md

   Note that a _random command_ does not necessarily mean a command that uses random numbers: any non-deterministic command is considered a random command (the best example in this regard is the `TIME` command).
-* Redis commands that may return elements in random order, like `SMEMBERS` (because Redis Sets are _unordered_) have a different behavior when called from Lua, and undergo a silent lexicographical sorting filter before returning data to Lua scripts.
+* In Redis version 4, commands that may return elements in random order, like `SMEMBERS` (because Redis Sets are _unordered_) have a different behavior when called from Lua, and undergo a silent lexicographical sorting filter before returning data to Lua scripts.
 So `redis.call("smembers",KEYS[1])` will always return the Set elements in the same order, while the same command invoked from normal clients may return different results even if the key contains exactly the same elements.
+However starting with Redis 5 there is no longer such ordering step, because Redis 5 replicates scripts in a way that no longer need non-deterministic commands to be converted into deterministic ones.
+In general, even when developing for Redis 4, never assume that certain commands in Lua will be ordered, but instead rely on the documentation of the original command you call to see the properties it provides.
 * Lua pseudo random number generation functions `math.random` and `math.randomseed` are modified in order to always have the same seed every time a new script is executed.